Syrian Violinist Turns Passion for Music into an Inspiring Message of Peace and Cultural Understanding

 “I feel powerless to change the current tragedy on going in my country,” said Mariela, speaking at the 2016 Points of Light Conference on Volunteering and Service.
 “However, I believe so much in the power of music – and I believe it its ability to fashion peace and love in our world."

-Points of Light presented Mariela with the Daily Point of Light Award at An Evening of Praise Celebrating Unity in Diversity in Atlanta, where she performed in a charity concert benefitting Friends of Refugees Providing Education and Empowerment.
+Points of Light will present Mariela with her Daily Point of Light Award at An Evening of Praise Celebrating Unity in Diversity in Atlanta, where she will be performing in a charity concert benefitting Friends of Refugees Providing Education and Empowerment.

 We caught up with Mariela to learn more about her life, motivations and achievements as a musical changemaker.